katcipis/sophia/notes/books/coders-at-work.md

 more complexity to it without breaking it.
 ```

+I find specially interesting the idea of thinking that the complexity
+of adding a new feature to a language (or any system) is quadratic.
+This is a over simplification but it is a useful one, it reminds us
+that when you add a feature to something you have the complexity of
+the feature multiplied by its combination with all the previous features.
+On systems that are more restricted you can isolate features better, but
+languages are usually so generic that you can't avoid different features
+being mixed, and defining the behavior of the different permutations of
+features being used together.
+There can be some isolation, but it seems
+much harder on a language because of the flexibility usually given on
+what can be expressed.

 And he is yet another interviewee to talk about how C++ is so complex
 that it always need to be subset ed before being used: